Poolitzer/poolitzer.github.io/_pages/methods.md

 * path

-_Required_ If you still don't know what a path is: The part of the URL behind telegra.ph.
+_Required_ If you still don't know what a path is: The part of the URL behind telegra.ph/.

 * year